jorzel/hashnode/cmh09l6le000002kz1cecdgoz.md

 ---
 title: "Talent as a System: How to Build It When You Think You Lack It"
 seoTitle: "Talent as a System: How to Build It When You Think You Lack It"
-seoDescription: "How to build conditions to thrive instead of asking whether "I have talent" "
+seoDescription: "How to build conditions to thrive instead of asking whether "I have talent""
 datePublished: Tue Oct 21 2025 07:50:14 GMT+0000 (Coordinated Universal Time)
 cuid: cmh09l6le000002kz1cecdgoz
 slug: talent-as-a-system-how-to-build-it-when-you-think-you-lack-it